There’s a lot of jargon when it comes to the critical NBN hardware that helps get you online. Let’s demystify the main ones that help get you online.

 NBN plans for all technologies

 Most homes in metro areas can order NBN 12, NBN 25, NBN 50 and NBN 100 plans.
 NBN 50 plans are the most popular in Australia, offering a great mix of value and speed.
-Below is a daily updating list of popular NBN 50 plans for FTTP, HFC, FTTC, FTTB and FTTN homes.
+Below is a daily updating list of NBN 50 plans for FTTP, HFC, FTTC, FTTB and FTTN homes.

 If you’re in a regional part of Australia, your home may be connected to the NBN via NBN Fixed Wireless technology.
-Check out a daily updating list of popular NBN Fixed Wireless plans from our database.
+Check out a daily updating list of NBN Fixed Wireless plans from our database.

 Remote and offshore parts of Australia tend to be connected via Sky Muster satellite NBN.
-Below is a daily updating list of popular Sky Muster satellite NBN plans from our comparison engine.
+Below is a daily updating list of Sky Muster satellite NBN plans from our comparison engine.

 Those in FTTP and HFC homes can sign up for the fastest NBN plans in Australia.
-Below is a daily updating list of popular NBN plans above 100Mbps.
+Below is a daily updating list of NBN plans above 100Mbps.

 Understanding the NBN box lights